open/close all folders

 - Rayfa flaunts her recently acquired knowledge of how the time of death can be determined by body temperature in the 2nd-day trial.
 Shortly after, Phoenix tells her that a body can be stored at low temperatures to alter the estimated time of death in one of his rebuttals, leading to this reaction:Rayfa: [embarrassed] Barbed Head!
 You- You blinded me with science!Phoenix: [awkward smile] S-Sorry.
 (Why am I apologizing?)

 - The reactions of everyone in the court when Maya shows off her ability to channel spirits by bringing forth the soul of the deceased.
 Everyone is in disbelief about the whole thing and Rayfa has to leave so she doesn't lose her cool.

 - Abbot Inmee, one of the murder victims, is channelled by Maya to give testimony.
-Being totally bald in life, he is overjoyed when he finds himself with Maya's full head of long hair.
+Being totally bald in life, the sight of how mismatched Maya's hair with his face is something to behold, he is overjoyed when he finds himself with Maya's full head of long hair.
 Before finding out he was channelled, he believes the hair is his reward in the afterlife from the Holy Mother for his piousness.
 Oh, and he has an affinity for doing really smug-looking Hair Flips.
 Kind of like the last person to give testimony while being channelled by Maya, come to think of it.

 - Inmee's "damage" animation features his/Maya's body flopping down onto the witness stand like a dead fish while Inmee's soul remains upright in shock, until he realizes he's been separated and flies back down into it.